Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 There are three roles that become critical once Agentforce Communications goes live.
 Most telco organizations have none of them.

 AI Quality and Governance Lead.
 Telco operates in a regulated environment.
 Agents handling contract modifications, service interruptions, or billing disputes carry compliance exposure.
 Someone needs to own the testing regimen in Agentforce Testing Center, define what “acceptable” agent behavior looks like across thousands of conversation variants, and maintain audit trails that satisfy both internal legal teams and external regulators.
-The role demands fluency with probabilistic output: knowing when a 95% accuracy rate is acceptable and when it isn’t, plus the ability to build governance frameworks that don’t exist in any Salesforce certification today.
-Repurposing a QA analyst doesn’t fill it.
+The MCP trusted gateway Salesforce now provides gives this role a concrete control surface: governing which external tools agents can access, reviewing audit logs, and enforcing access boundaries.
+But the governance framework itself still has to be built internally.
+Repurposing a QA analyst doesn’t fill this role.

 What Retraining Actually Requires